kanatohodets/riak_core_workshop_euc2016/6_chat/README.md

 (...I'm sorry, it was either that or tic-tac-toe)

+YakDB followers, at this point I suggest setting YakDB aside for a fresh start in Zap Chat: we're not in KV store land anymore.

 # Stage 1 - basic chat, description
 The frontend is a simple TCP server.
 The client is telnet or netcat.
 A client connects like this: